randallreedjr/contactually/README.md

 - Successful builds on the master branch are automatically deployed to Heroku
 - Project is hosted at https://infinite-journey-91970.herokuapp.com

+### Assignment Checklist

+[x] Built in Ruby on Rails.
+[x] User can upload CSV file via web form
+[x] File can be parsed to extract contacts
+[x] Contacts are stored in relational database
+[x] Contact fields include first_name, last_name, emil_address, phone_number, extension, and company_name
+[] Contacts have reference to file upload that created them (if any) [x] Display list of contacts and their data
+[x] User can delete contacts via ajax using React components [] User can edit an existing contact via ajax using React components [x] User can sort list of contacts by Name (default sort) or email, both A-Z or Z-A [] User can filter contacts to only show those with '.com' email addresses

+[x] Write ruby tests using RSpec
+[x] Write javascript tests using React.TestUtils/Jasmine [x] Configure CI server to automatically run test suite [x] Deploy to Heroku

+[] Git bundle final submission
+[] Email the Heroku link and the git bundle to hw@contactually.com

 ### Reflections

-Completing this assignment required doing many things for the first time:
+Completing this assignment was challenging, as it required me to do many things for the first time:

--Integrating React into a Rails project (instead of having a separate React app that interacts with a Rails API) -Setting up Resque from scratch
+-Integrate React into a Rails project (instead of having a separate React app that interacts with a Rails API) -Set up Resque from scratch
--Deploying a Resque/Redis app to Heroku
+-Deploy a Resque/Redis app to Heroku
--Configuring a CI to run both Rails specs (rspec) and React specs (jasmine) -Storing an uploaded file's contents in the database (instead of storing in the cloud with a service like S3) -Testing React components with React TestUtils (instead of airbnb's enzyme)
+-Configure a CI to run both Rails specs (rspec) and React specs (jasmine) -Store an uploaded file's contents in the database (instead of storing in the cloud with a service like S3) -Test React components with React TestUtils (instead of airbnb's enzyme)

+I also wrote a stackoverflow answer about one of my challenges: https://stackoverflow.com/a/46020680/1951290